- 5 Best Guitars for Small Hands Guide [2022 UPDATE] - January 10, 2022

-Looking at a couple of hundred bucks in the other direction from the Standard, is Fender’s very own American Standard Telecaster.
-While some players are happy to get the Standard and upgrade the pickups, others may prefers to just spend the money on an American.
+Looking at a couple of hundred bucks in the other direction from the Standard is Fender’s very own American Standard Telecaster.
+While some players are happy to get the Standard and upgrade the pickups, others may prefer to just spend the money on an American.

 So what do you get for your extra dollars?
 Well, there are a few little bits that justify the cost.
 Firstly, it’s made in the USA, so you’re looking at a different level of quality and craftsmanship.
 The body has had a little bit of contouring for comfort; the pickups come from Fender’s Custom Shop and it includes Fender’s Micro-Tilt function.

 I always feel bad reviewing a Fender without acknowledging Leo Fender’s work after he left the company.
 At G&L, Leo developed the ASAT guitars, which were clearly a direct descendant of his earlier work.